WUSTL-CSPL/LLMJailbreak/README.md

 $ python3 ChatGPT_Generation.py gpt4
 $ python3 PaLM2_Generation.py
 ```
-Please note that the code needs to be slightly modified for use.
-The first is the root path where the artifact folder is placed (*<Your Path>* in the code), and the second is the API keys (*<Your API Key>* in the code).
+Please note that the user is designed to be prompted to enter two things.
+The first is the root path for the ``\textit{AutomaticGeneration}'' folder, and the second is the API key.
+Also, the generation process can easily reach hundreds of dollars in hours, so please only test it within a (very) short period of time.
 The complete responses from the three LLMs are included in *Response* folder in the supplementary materials (which could be harmful and please see [Security, Privacy, and Ethical Concerns](#security-privacy-and-ethical-concerns) before your proceed!).

 3. The human annotation on the LLM responses are included in *Labels_GPT35.xlsx*, *Labels_GPT4.xlsx*, and *Labels_PaLM2.xlsx* respectively.
 Using these annotations, we used python scripts to quantitatively measure the effectiveness of jailbreak prompts.
 First, we can run *JSR_EMH_Category.py* to obtain the jailbreak efficacy acrosss three models in terms of prompt and malicious query categories:
 ```sh